george24601/notes/devOps/k8s/concepts.md

 Subsequent changes to the template or even switching to a new template has no direct effect on the pods already created.
 Similarly, pods created by a replication controller may subsequently be updated directly.

-if you want to check the logs of a pod you can use the kubectl log

 # Controller

 A controller is a reconciliation loop that drives actual cluster state toward the desired cluster state